 If you were in a particularly difficult job situation or were expecting a layoff, you may instead feel a massive sense of relief.
 No longer are you living in limbo.
 These feelings are normal as well.

-If you wake at a set time, shower and dress, and work on your job search for several hours each day, you’ll be less likely to succumb to feelings of depression.
+If you wake up at a set time, shower and dress, and work on your job search for several hours each day, you’ll be less likely to succumb to feelings of depression.

 While being laid off or losing your job can feel like the end of the world, the truth is it happens to many employees at one time or another.

-If you prepare for it, by getting your finances in order, thinking about ways to earn income, and preparing to manage the process, it can be less devastating for you and your family than if you’re not prepared at all.
+If you prepare for it by getting your finances in order, thinking about ways to earn income, and preparing to manage the process, it can be less devastating for you and your family than if you’re not prepared at all.

 Article written by Laurie

 Laurie is a team member of Women Who Money and the founder of The Three Year Experiment, a blog about building wealth in order to become location independent.